Using Nvidia vGPU on Proxmox VE

 reboot

-If using a display card that does not support vGPU, such as the GeForce series, you must patch the driver.
+When using graphics cards that do not support vGPU, such as the GeForce series, the drivers must be patched.

 chmod +x NVIDIA-Linux-x86_64-525.60.12-vgpu-kvm.run